BresThomas/Explosion/README.md

 ![explosion_gif](https://user-images.githubusercontent.com/59121834/225051905-65131869-80d0-4351-b431-4835c515fae7.gif)

-This is a simple JavaScript program that creates an animation of bouncing balls inside an SVG element.
+This is a JavaScript program that creates an animation of bouncing balls inside an SVG element.
 When the user clicks the screen, the animation starts or stops.

 ## How the Program Works